How is Zeffy free?

 13. How to use text messages

 SMS marketing is a simple and cost-effective way to promote your event.
 When people register for your event online, ask for their phone number.
-It is essential to get consent when asking for phone numbers to respect people's choices and comply with data privacy laws.
+It's essential to get consent when asking for phone numbers to respect people's choices and comply with data privacy laws.

 Keep them updated with the status of your ticket sales and ask them to remind their friends to buy tickets.
 To demonstrate your appreciation for their donation, share the fundraiser's progress and describe the difference more ticket sales will make to your cause.